strewm/Crash-Pad/README.md

 Crash Pad is an online marketplace for outdoor stays, targeted towards members of the outdoor climbing community.
 It is inspired by [Hipcamp](https://www.hipcamp.com/en-US).

-Try listing or booking a campsite at my live site: [Crash Pad](https://crash-pad-stays.herokuapp.com/).
+Try listing a campsite at my live site: [Crash Pad](https://crash-pad-stays.herokuapp.com/).

 ## Overview
 Crash Pad is a site that allows logged-in users to find campsite listings in the vicinity of outdoor climbing locations.
 These campsite listings will be created by folks who are able to offer up a parcel of their land for fellow climbers and campers.